marco-willi/football-tracking-demo/README.md

 ### HUD masking

 HUD masking removes the top X% and bottom Y% of each frame before detection, eliminating false positives of non-players.
-I ultimately disabled it due to it's rigidity, particularly, when camera moves it is possible no edge remains and the filter removes parts of the playing field.
+I ultimately disabled it due to it's rigidity, particularly, when camera moves, it is possible no edge remains and the filter would remove parts of the playing field.

 <img src="outputs/hud_mask_example.png" width="700" alt="HUD Masking" />